Updated July 4, 2023

 - In D2C, a manufacturer sells his products directly to the consumer.

-- The sales can take place through a social media platform, a website, or from a web store.
+- The sales can occur through a social media platform, website, or web store.

 - It is when one consumer sells products to another consumer online.